1. A bachelor's degree in history with an overall 3.0 GPA or higher or

 A reading knowledge of one or more foreign languages may be required, depending upon the candidate's program of study as recommended by her/his graduate committee.

-Advancement must take place at least two semesters prior to taking Comprehensive Exams or completing the Thesis.
-Comprehensive Examination Approval Form or Thesis Committee Agreement Form must be filed with department at time of Advancement.
-At this point, a student must commit to taking exams or writing a thesis.
+Advancement must take place at least two semesters prior to taking Comprehensive Exams, completing the Thesis, or completing the teaching emphasis.
+Comprehensive Examination Approval Form, Thesis Committee Agreement Form, or Teaching Unit Approval Form must be filed with department at time of Advancement.
+At this point, a student must commit to taking exams, writing a thesis, completing a teaching emphasis.
 Advancement to Candidacy is a formal contract listing courses student has taken, is taking, and will take.
 Changes to contract may be made in consultation with Graduate Advisor.